lulzzz/Inputshare/readme.md

 To assign a hotkey to a client, use the assign command with the client name.
 EG 'assign localhost'.
 After entering the command, the console will ask for a hotkey to be used for that client, the next key (that is not a modifier key) that is pressed will be assigned to the client.

 The current assigned hotkeys can be viewed via the list command.

+## Current issues ##
+* Copy/pasting files does not work yet.
+* Memory issues when dealing with copy/pasting images
+* Dragging images does not work, instead text is dragged.